-KingFish is extremely proud to be locally owned and operated for over 60 years now!
+KingFish is extremely proud to be locally owned and operated for over 65 years now!
 Come join us in celebrating at one of our stores!
-We will have 60th anniversary merchandise for a limited time.

 Since 1948, great seafood and KingFish Restaurants have become synonymous in the Kentuckiana area.We’ve built a proud reputation for excellence by offering abundant variety, friendly service, and especially reasonable prices in our dining rooms and carryout depots, a reputation the KingFish family works hard to maintain with each and every item we serve, 7 days a week, to hungry folks like you who appreciate the finest seafood anywhere.